PurpleZone/NFTs/CFS/index.md

 The token can be "[colored][tcol]" with the footprint hash giving access to the full record of the capture along the journey of the carbon credit !
+(an exemple can be seen at the address [cfpsVJTbr5hhnmjmRV9HDm8jWw4kxumgQu74S9USX78][fptk] on Solana. it is attached to the record [QmYqP9AWHmP9x9bK4amsooSnntaiJwDQbAiNLNbL8HoRXm][tcol])

 and obviously we would need a "lint" service to validate the json file for compliance.